NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     must no longer be used in stereo.

 --min-triangulation-angle <degrees (default: 0.1)>
-    A triangulated point will be accepted as valid only if at least two of the rays which converge at it have a triangulation angle of at least this (measured in degrees).
+    Filter as outliers any triangulation point for which all rays converging to it have an angle less than this (measured in degrees).
+This happens on loading the match files and after each optimization pass.
+This should be used cautiously with very uncertain input cameras.

 --ip-triangulation-max-error <float>
     When matching IP, filter out any pairs with a triangulation